wp-plugins/exec-php/readme.txt

 1. Activate the plugin through the 'Plugins' menu of WordPress
 1. Configure blog and user settings if needed

-For further information about the Exec-PHP plugin and support see the plugins homepage at [http://bluesome.net/post/2005/08/18/50/](http://bluesome.net/post/2005/08/18/50/ "Link to Exec-PHPs homepage").
+For support and further information about the Exec-PHP plugin and support see the plugins homepage at [http://bluesome.net/post/2005/08/18/50/](http://bluesome.net/post/2005/08/18/50/ "Link to Exec-PHPs homepage").

 == Frequently Asked Questions ==